IJW2021/MyPortfolio/RMPP/Unit08.md

 The sample mean numbers of impurities for agents 1 and 2 were 8.25 and 8.683333333 The data therefore constitute strong evidence that the underlying mean number of impurities was fewer for Agent 1, by an estimated (8.683333333 - 8.25) 0.4333333 impurities per agent.
 The results indicate that Agent 1 is the better sample.

+### 8.6

+Consider the bank cardholder data of Data Set C. Open the Excel workbook Exe8.6C.xlsx which contains this data from the Exercises folder.

+Assuming the data to be suitably distributed, complete an appropriate test of whether the population mean income for males exceeds that of females and interpret your findings.
+What assumptions underpin the validity of your analysis, and how could you validate them?

 **Weekly Skills Matrix New Knowledge Gained**

 - [x] Refresher on Python DataTypes